piotrplenik/clean-code-php/README.md

 $address = 'One Infinite Loop, Cupertino 95014';
 $cityZipCodeRegex = '/^[^,\\]+[,\\\s]+(.+?)\s*(\d{5})?$/';
 preg_match($cityZipCodeRegex, $address, $matches);

 list(, $city, $zipCode) = $matchers;
 saveCityZipCode(city, zipCode);
 ```
 **[⬆ back to top](#table-of-contents)**

 ### Avoid Mental Mapping
+Don’t force the reader of your code to translate what the variable means.
 Explicit is better than implicit.

 **Bad:**